OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 The new GUI is written in Python, and if you're a fan of Python programming there are a number of great tools available to you.
-In the bottom of the `Layer Manager` window click on the `Python shell` tab and type ``help(grass.core)`` to see a listing of the functions available in the core GIS python library.
+In the bottom of the `Layer Manager` window click on the `Python shell` tab and type ``help(grass.core)`` to see a listing of the many functions available in the core GIS python library.
 Besides the core GIS functions there is also `array` (NumPy), `db` (database), `raster`, and `vector` libraries available.
-For advanced use `Pythons CTypes` is supported allowing the Python programmer access to GRASS's extensive C libraries.
+For advanced use `Pythons CTypes` is supported allowing the Python programmer direct access to GRASS's extensive C libraries.

 Shutdown and the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~